University of Sussex: 21st century

 In an attempt to appeal to a modern audience, the university chose in 2004 to cease using its coat of arms and to replace it with the "US" logo.

 In 2011, Sussex celebrated its 50th anniversary and saw the production of a number of works including a book on the university's history and an oral history and photography project.
 The university launched its first major fundraising campaign, Making the Future, and gathered over £51.3 million.

+In March 2011, a sex trafficking ring, involving one of the university's Park Village accommodation flats, was uncovered after a university building manager received an email advertising sex services, eventually leading to the conviction of a British woman and 4 Hungarian men for blackmailing foreign women into working in illegal brothels across the country.

 The university underwent a number of changes with the Sussex Strategic Plan 2009–2015, including the introduction of new academic courses, the opening of new research centres, the renovation and refurbishment of a number of its schools and buildings as well as the ongoing expansion of its student housing facilities.
-The university has spent over £100 million on-campus redevelopment, which is ongoing with £500 million planned to be spent by the 2021.

-Sussex is heavily involved with the larger community across England, especially in East Sussex.
-There are many regular community projects, such as children's activity camps, the Neighbourhood scheme, the community ambassador programme and Street Cleans.
-Local residents can receive free legal advice from Sussex's law school and get guidance on renting through Sussex's Rent Smart program.
-The university also facilitates volunteering opportunities for a number of local and international organizations.
-The university also offers language courses for the public through its Sussex Centre for Language Studies.
-The university runs the Sussex Conversations program, a media platform seeking to disseminate research to the wider community.

-In 2015–16, the university generated more than £407 million to the UK economy, with over £74.9 million in tax receipts.

-In September 2017, the university appointed Saul Becker as its first Provost and Jayne Aldridge as its first permanent Director for the Student Experience.
-These changes come as part of a number of structural changes the university has been introducing in the past years.

 In 2018, the university moved all of its investments out of fossil fuels (known as fossil fuel divestment) after a four-year student union run campaign.

 In October 2021 a student campaign called for Kathleen Stock's dismissal.
 In October 2021, the university's vice-chancellor Professor Adam Tickell gave his support to Stock who has been accused of transphobia.
 The Times reported students have called for Stock's dismissal and claimed that she has been victimised.
 Following Tickell's statement, the Sussex branch of the University and College Union (UCU) called for an investigation into "institutional transphobia" at the University of Sussex.
-Students have accused the university management of being "anti-student and pro-transphobia."
-Taiwo Owatemi, the Shadow Minister for Women and Equalities, called UCU's statement "strong and principled."
+Students have accused the university management of being "anti-student and pro-transphobia".
+Taiwo Owatemi, the Shadow Minister for Women and Equalities, called UCU's statement "strong and principled".

 In 2021, during the COVID-19 pandemic, Sussex was one of few universities that returned to real-world teaching.
 Most lectures at other universities chose to remain online-only.

+In March 2025, Sussex was fined £585,000 by the Office for Students (OfS), which said it had failed to uphold freedom of speech in its trans and non-binary equality policy statement passed in 2018.
+The policy stated that course materials should "positively represent trans people" and that "transphobic propaganda" would not be tolerated.
+The OfS gave the case of Kathleen Stock as an example of the "chilling effect" this had on expression of lawful views.
+Professor Sasha Roseneil, the university’s vice chancellor claimed "the way the OfS has conducted this investigation has been completely unacceptable, its findings are egregious and concocted, and the fine that is being imposed on Sussex is wholly disproportionate."
+The university initially said that it will legally challenge the penalty in the High Court but, as of November 2025 is yet to do so.